 Studies have shown that most car accidents happen near one’s home.
-In fact a Progressive Insurance study made in 2004 revealed that 52% of car accidents happen within a 5 mile radius of the home.
+In fact a Progressive Insurance study done in 2004 revealed that 52% of car accidents happen within a 5 mile radius of the home.
 This may seem odd at first glance because the common perception is that long distance travel on high speed interstates is dangerous.
 However, when you stop and think about it, it does make a lot of sense.

 This is because people do most of their driving close to home.
-When buying groceries, buying home supplies, going to the post office, or eating out, most people will drive to the place nearest their home because it requires less time.
+When buying groceries, home supplies, going to the post office, or eating out, most people will drive to the place nearest their home because it requires less travel time.
 Statistically speaking, accidents are more likely to occur where one does most of his or her driving.

 People also tend to feel more secure near their homes because of familiarity.
 This “easy relaxed driving” causes them to let their guard down which makes an accident more likely to happen.
 This feeling of security even causes some people to not wear seat belts.
 The common view is that a short trip is not worth the bother of buckling up.